 ORIGINA + CONSERVA

 Two platforms.
-One complete chain of custody.
-Used together they give any document the strongest possible combination of proof and permanence.
+One stronger chain of custody.
+Used together they give a document a practical combination of proof, preservation planning, and archive references.

 Step 1